spacetelescope/slitlessutils/docs/background.rst

 #.
 Use the optimized scaling parameter to compute the sky-subtracted science frame as :math:`S_{x,y}-\alpha B_{x,y}`.

 At this point there are two things worth mentioning.
 Firstly, there are effectively two parameters that govern the master-sky subtraction: :math:`n_{sig}` and :math:`\epsilon` that control the sigma clipping for sources and convergence tolerance, respectively.
-Secondly, while the foremost goal was to determine the sky background level, a useful byproduct is the updated object model :math:`\theta_{x,y}`, which is saved by default to a file named :code:`f"{base}_src.fits"`.
+Secondly, while the foremost goal was to determine the sky background level, a useful byproduct is the updated object model :math:`\Theta_{x,y}`, which is saved by default to a file named :code:`f"{base}_src.fits"`.